PaulNegoescu/TEMPLATE-Homework-Layout-Basic/README.md

 Once finished, add, commit and push your work.

-## Extra mile:
+## Extra miles (might give you bonus points):

-Social media links on the contact page should have apropriate icons (use font-awesome as described below).
+1. Social media links on the contact page should have apropriate icons (use font-awesome as described below).
+2. The contact page should have the same header and footer as the main page.

 ## Notes: